 Casper Essential Construction

-- The Essential has a removable cover made of a soft, poly-knit material.
+- The Essential has a removable cover made of a soft, poly-knit material that doesn’t affect the overall feel of the mattress significantly.

 - The top layer is 2″ of open-celled, springy, breathable polyfoam.
 Casper calls this material “Fusion Foam.”